-RM GROUP currently operates in the United States, Greece and Zanzibar, constantly searching for unique real estate opportunities in other countries.
-This while maintaining the group’s business model and principles.
-We see great importance in the continued development of the group and the creation of new investment channels for our clients, as well as in investing in real estate entrepreneurship as an integral part of our natural development.
+RM Group currently operates in the U.S., Greece and Zanzibar, constantly seeking unique real estate opportunities in other countries while upholding the group’s business model and principles.
+We place a strong emphasis on the group’s continued development and on creating new investment channels for our investors, as well as investing in real estate development activities comprising an integral element of our natural development.

 The U.S. real estate market continues to be an attractive target, generating business opportunities for various investors, for different reasons.
 One – Today, a decade after the 2008 crisis and despite the U.S. market’s impressive recovery and economic improvement, the U.S. real estate market has not yet reached the record levels pre-crisis days.
 Two – The low entrance threshold.
 Investors can enter an investment at under $100K while the Israeli market requires equity of nearly 0.5M NIS.
 The past year was characterized with economic recovery and resumption of the routine in many U.S. states, while attempting to live alongside the virus.
 The U.S. residential real estate market continues to demonstrate impressive stability despite the crisis and demands even increased during COVID, inter alia due to savings on household expenses, which brought the U.S. real estate market to a boil with significant price increases.

 As Greece was recently reopened to foreigners, along with the need for a post-COVID vacation, incoming tourism greatly increased and is expected to further grow in the upcoming years.

 Therefore, this sector presents multiple investment opportunities including low purchasing prices (both due to the crisis in Greece over the past decade and the COVID crisis, which substantially impaired the tourism industry) and high growth potential in light of the relatively rapid recovery in tourism.